Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Introduction

-Building on this foundation, several studies have integrated DL techniques into traditional filtering frameworks for improved state estimation. \citet{jouaber2021nnakf} introduced a neural Kalman filter in which an LSTM dynamically learns the process noise covariance, with the full Kalman update embedded in the computational graph. \citet{song2022improved} proposed KFFLSTM, a hybrid architecture that jointly learns dynamics and noise models using LSTMs, though it departs from the Markovian assumption. \citet{revach2022kalmannet} developed KalmanNet, which learns the Kalman gain in extended Kalman filtering with known models but unknown noise statistics, albeit without explicit uncertainty quantification.
-In large-scale geophysical applications, \citet{wang2024deep} used NNs to enhance ensemble adjustment Kalman filters for strongly coupled ocean–atmosphere systems, and \citet{howard2024machine} developed a CNN-based surrogate to accelerate the Ensemble Kalman Filter (EnKF) analysis step in high-resolution observational settings.
-Besides model-based filtering, fully model-free Bayesian estimators have also been introduced: \citet{ghosh2024danse} proposed DANSE, an RNN-based Bayesian filter that infers posterior distributions from noisy observations, and \citet{ghosh2024data} extended it to a semi-supervised version, SemiDANSE, incorporating state supervision as a regularization term.
-A recent line of work \citep{ozalp2025real} has addressed DA by coupling convolutional autoencoders with recurrent latent models and ensemble Kalman filtering, resulting in the DA-CAE-ESN framework for chaotic flows such as Kuramoto–Sivashinsky and Kolmogorov turbulence.
+Other studies have integrated DL techniques into traditional filtering frameworks for improved state estimation. \citet{jouaber2021nnakf} introduced a neural Kalman filter in which an LSTM dynamically learns the process noise covariance, with the full Kalman update embedded in the computational graph. \citet{song2022improved} proposed KFFLSTM, a hybrid architecture that jointly learns dynamics and noise models using LSTMs. \citet{revach2022kalmannet} developed KalmanNet, which learns the Kalman gain in extended Kalman filtering with known models but unknown noise statistics, albeit without explicit uncertainty quantification.
+In large-scale geophysical applications, \citet{wang2024deep} used NNs to enhance ensemble adjustment Kalman filters for strongly coupled ocean–atmosphere systems, and \citet{howard2024machine} developed a CNN-based surrogate to accelerate the ensemble Kalman filter (EnKF) analysis step in high-resolution observational settings.
+Besides model-based filtering, fully model-free Bayesian estimators have also been introduced: \citet{ghosh2024danse} proposed DANSE, an RNN-based Bayesian filter that infers posterior distributions from noisy observations, and they further extended it to a semi-supervised version, SemiDANSE \citep{ghosh2024data}, incorporating state supervision as a regularization term.
+A recent line of work by \mbox{\citet{ozalp2025real}} and \mbox{\citet{ozan2025data1, ozan2025data2}} has advanced data assimilation and control of chaotic flows by integrating nonlinear autoencoders, latent dynamical models, filtering, and reinforcement learning, resulting in unified frameworks for forecasting and control in partially observed chaotic systems.
 Beyond filtering, variational DA approaches like 3D-Var and 4D-Var remain widely used for deterministic state estimation via optimization of forecast-observation mismatches \citep{le1986variational, kalnay2003atmospheric, de2022coupled, bach2024inverse}.
-However, these methods only yield point estimates and lack real-time adaptability, making them unsuitable for control-driven aerodynamic applications requiring fast and probabilistic updates.
+However, these variational methods yield only point estimates and lack online adaptability, making them unsuitable for control-driven aerodynamic applications requiring fast and probabilistic updates.
+While these approaches provide powerful filtering frameworks, they have not been developed with the specific challenges of aerodynamic gust detection, including high-dimensional flow states, sparse pressure sensing, and disturbance onset occurring at unknown times.